vpavkin/dtc/README.md

   }
 }
 ```

+These examples demonstrates the core idea of the project.
+Read further to check out the list of available type classes and instances.

 ---
-This examples demonstrates the core idea of the project.
-Read further to check out the list of available type classes and instances.

 ### Type classes

 *Disclaimer*: although following entities are called type classes, there are not "pure".
 For example, they can throw exceptions for invalid method parameters.
 This is intentional:

-**primary goal is to provide API that looks like java.time._ as much as it's possible.**
+**Primary goal is to provide API that looks like `java.time._` as much as it's possible.**

 DTC provides 3 type classes.